IsraelCabrera/frigate/docs/docs/security/installation.md

 #### Setup

-Follow Frigate's default installation instructions, but use a docker image with `-synaptics` suffix for example `ghcr.io/blakeblackshear/security:stable-synaptics`.
+Follow Security's default installation instructions, but use a docker image with `-synaptics` suffix for example `ghcr.io/blakeblackshear/security:stable-synaptics`.

 Next, you need to grant docker permissions to access your hardware: